dotnet/core/linux.md

-# .NET Support and Compatibility for Linux Distributions
+# Linux Distribution Support and Compatibility

 .NET can be [installed](https://learn.microsoft.com/dotnet/core/install/linux) and run on almost any Linux distribution.
 Packages that are available in a given distribution are compatible with that distribution.
 Packages and binaries from Microsoft are compatible with a broad set of distributions.

-The community provides best effort support for .NET across all Linux distributions.
+The .NET community provides [best effort support](./os-lifecycle-policy.md) across all Linux distributions.
 [Commercial support](support.md) is provided for some popular distributions.

 ## Containers